 Classes in English

 Classes at the ZHAW are taught predominantly in German.
-However, the ZHAW also offers several degree programmes, modules and courses, as well as some continuing education options, in English.
-The International Relations Offices will help you to plan and organise your stay in Switzerland and will assist you as you compile your study programme.
+However, the ZHAW also offers several degree programmes, modules and courses, as well as some continuing education options in English.
+The International Relations Offices will help you to plan and organize your stay in Switzerland and will assist you as you organize your study programme.
 Depending on availability and after agreement by the relevant International Relations Office, you may also be able to select modules and courses beyond your usual field of study.